metalsmith/metalsmith/Readme.md

 ## CLI

-  In addition to a simple Javascript API, the Metalsmith CLI can also process a middleware configuration from a `metalsmith.json` file, so that you can build static-site generators similar to [Jekyll](jekyllrb.com) or [Wintersmith](wintersmith.io) easily.
+  In addition to a simple Javascript API, the Metalsmith CLI can process a middleware configuration from a `metalsmith.json` file, so that you can build static-site generators similar to [Jekyll](jekyllrb.com) or [Wintersmith](wintersmith.io) easily.

       Usage: metalsmith [options]

       Options:

         -h, --help         output usage information
-        -c, --config       set a config file
-        -d, --destination  set the destination directory
-        -s, --source       set the source directory
+        -c, --config       set a config file              default: `metalsmith.json` -d, --destination  set the destination directory  default: `build` -s, --source       set the source directory       default: `src`

 ## API